statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 # Version 4

-By exposing the `turnNumRecord` using a technique inspired from [here](https://medium.com/@novablitz/storing-structs-is-costing-you-gas-774da988895e), the participant no longer has to provide the current channel state for the `forceMove` or `checkpoint` actions.
+By exposing the `turnNumRecord` using a technique inspired from [here](https://medium.com/@novablitz/storing-structs-is-costing-you-gas-774da988895e), the participant no longer has to provide the current adjudicator state for the `forceMove` or `checkpoint` actions.

 | State       | Action           | NextState   | Requirements |
 | ----------- | ---------------- | ----------- | ------------ |